Varicella-Zoster Virus Antibody

 What do my test results mean?

-If testing is done to see if you are at risk of developing an infection and it finds varicella-related immunoglobulin G (IgG) antibodies in your blood, it means you are immune because of having had a chickenpox infection or having been immunized successfully.
+If testing is done to see if you are at risk of developing an infection and it finds varicella-related immunoglobulin G (IgG) antibodies in your blood, it means you are immune.
+You have had a chickenpox infection or having been immunized successfully.

-If your health care provider suspects that you have chickenpox, your IgG levels can point to an infection if they rise over several weeks.
-In these cases, this test is usually needed only if your health care provider is unsure about the diagnosis after examining you.
+If your healthcare provider suspects that you have chickenpox, your IgG levels can mean you have an infection if they rise over several weeks.
+In these cases, this test is usually needed only if your provider is unsure about the diagnosis after examining you.